Epilepsy SSDI Lawyer in Arizona

 How Is Epilepsy Evaluated for SSDI?

-SSDI for epilepsy is evaluated under Part 11.00 of the Social Security Disability Blue Book – Neurological Disorders.
+The Social Security Administration (SSA) evaluates epilepsy under Part 11.00 of the Social Security Disability Blue Book – Neurological Disorders.
 Specifically, section 11.02 provides the criteria for evaluating SSDI for epilepsy.

 The Blue Book states: